The Ultimate Guide to Long-Term Care (LTC) Nursing

 Communicate, Communicate, Communicate

-Effective communication among members of health care teams is indispensable in LTC facilities to contribute to the quality of care and to reduce adverse events.
+Effective communication among members of health care teams is indispensable in long-term care facilities to contribute to the quality of care and to reduce adverse events.
 In fact, research has shown that ineffective communication is a key factor contributing to adverse events, staffing turnover, and negative healthcare outcomes.
 Asking questions, writing clear reports, and offering and receiving help improve team members’ communication.

 Final Thoughts about Long-Term Care Nursing

 Every nurse must consider what settings, populations, and responsibilities align with their own preferences and skills.
 That being said, a significant consideration for choosing a career path in nursing, as in any other field, should be the projected demand for that profession or specialization throughout the foreseeable future.
-When it comes to demand in the nursing industry, the need for nurses in the LTC setting is guaranteed to continue growing exponentially.
+When it comes to demand in the nursing industry, the need for nurses in the long-term care setting is guaranteed to continue growing exponentially.